Sign Up

 The NHD Home Is Possible For Heroes Program (HIP-H)

-These loans are offered as 30-year, fixed rate mortgages and may be VA or USDA loans only.
+These loans are offered as 30-year, fixed-rate mortgages and may be VA loans or USDA loans only.
 Home price limits apply, and there is an income limit.
-In 2020, the qualifying income cap was set at $98,500 or lower, but these caps are subject to change and this amount is included as a reference only.
+In 2020, the qualifying income cap was set at $98,500 or lower, but these caps are subject to change; this amount is provided as a reference only.

 Purchase price limits apply too.
-In spite of the VA having eliminated loan limits for VA mortgages starting in 2020, this program caps the home price at below $510,400 in 2020.
-As always, such limits are subject to change and this amount, too, is provided strictly as a reference.
+Despite the VA eliminating loan limits for VA mortgages in 2020, this program caps the home price at $510,400.
+As always, such limits are subject to change, and this amount, too, is provided strictly as a reference.

 As with all government-backed mortgages, occupancy requirements apply.
-You cannot purchase an investment property with this type of loan program and at least one borrower on any VA mortgage is required to occupy the home as the primary residence.
+You cannot purchase an investment property with this loan program, and at least one borrower on any VA mortgage must occupy the home as the primary residence.

 VA loan rules make exceptions, but you will need to discuss your needs with a participating lender to determine what may apply to your circumstances.